 While the results are undeniable, there are several valid critiques of the KIPP model.
 Many KIPP academies rely extensively on external funding to supplement the relatively low governmental funding pervasive in urban schools.
 In lean times or when grants run out, these schools are susceptible to revenue shortfalls, which could be financially crippling.
 Pelino has taken a different approach and has chosen to rely mostly on federal, state, and local funding to avoid this very situation.

-Another critique often levied against KIPP academies and charter schools in general is that they are selective in their admissions process and often council out problem students who then return to the general public school sector.
+Another critique often levied against KIPP academies and charter schools in general is that they are selective in their admissions process and often counsel out problem students who then return to the general public school sector.
 While Pelino did not deny that this is a concern, she did provide an interesting perspective on how her school manages these issues.
 Because KIPP Indy performed so poorly during the previous administration, she and her colleagues had to actively recruit any student who would be willing to take the opportunity to opt out of IPS.
-There was so little interest initially that there was fear the school might not have met the attendance threshold required by the charter and state, but she now believes her school is now at a stable enrollment level.
+There was so little interest initially that there was fear the school might not have met the attendance threshold required in the school’s charter and by the state, but she now believes her school is now at a stable enrollment level.
 Hopefully the school will continue to grow to the point where a lottery will be required to determine who is admitted.
 KIPP Indy certainly has some work to do, but it’s definitely on the right track.